You’re So Good At Conversation!

 That is,

-There is such a thing as intentional interruption where somebody's trying to like gain control or dominate a conversation,
+yeah, that's just straight up interruption, unintentional.
+There is such a thing as intentional interruption where somebody's trying to like gain control or dominate a conversation.

-aka total jerks.
+AKA total jerks.
+Right.

 There's also a different kind of interruption, which is a cooperative interruption.

 Like when I say write to you while you're telling a story, I'm actually interjecting it while you're still using your turn.
+You're making a turn construction unit

 unit.

 But I'm helping you along, at the very least, demonstrating I'm listening and participating in the conversation, which makes it cooperative.
+Yeah.

-Yeah, and those are just fine.
+And those are just fine.

-You can interrupt people all the time in the middle of their story and even add to it if you're
+You can interrupt people all the time in the middle of their story and even add to it if you're.

 And they'll say, oh, a BMW.
+And then everyone's like, yeah.

+And they may have left out that detail.
 So that's all just sort of active participation in the conversation.

 Precisely.

+We're also so good.
 No shade toward BMW drivers, by the way.

 I'm not sure why I said that car.